 Scrum advocates respect where all members respect the Scrum Master, Product Owner, Development Team, and stakeholder’s accountability.
 Everyone’s contribution is equally respected, and the team’s success relies on mutual collaboration.

-The Scrum framework has 3 roles where each have their own
+The Scrum framework has 3 roles where each have their own unique responsibilities

 As per Scrum Guide, Scrum Masters are accountable for Scrum Team’s effectiveness.
 The Scrum Master ensures the successful implementation of the Scrum framework while focusing on principles and values.